iimqsh888/icpc.cc/README.md

 ### 2. OTC Trading
 - Create buy/sell orders for CPC tokens
-- 0.001 BNB order creation fee
+- 0.001 BNB order creation fee (paid by buyer)
-- 0.2% trading fee on filled orders
+- 0.2% trading fee on filled orders (deducted from seller)
-- All fees go to voting contract
+- All fees go to monthly X (Twitter) giveaway winners

-### 3. Community Governance
-- Stake 1 CPC to become a candidate
-- Vote for candidates (requires 1 CPC balance)
-- Winner receives OTC fees for next 30 days
-- New voting round every 30 days
+- Follow @icpc_cc on X to participate in monthly giveaways

 ## 🔒 Security